 Dolphin are pelagic and migratory, interacting with various combinations of species groups at different levels on a seasonal basis.
-Blue Ocean (2010) reported that the fishing method used to harvest dolphin in the Atlantic (hook-and-line gear) does little damage to physical or biogenic habitats, and that the habitat for this species remains robust and viable.
+Blue Ocean (2010) reported that the fishing method used to harvest dolphin in the Atlantic does little damage to physical or biogenic habitats, and that the habitat for this species remains robust and viable.
+Regulatory Amendment 1 would not modify the gear types or fishing techniques in the dolphin segment of the dolphin wahoo fishery.
+Therefore, ecological effects due to changes in bycatch in this fishery are likely to be negligible if actions in this amendment are implemented.
+For more details on ecological effects, see Chapters 3 and 4.